bartoli/btrust_articles/W03_rene_pickardt_contributions_to_LN.md

 Rene's research expressed how algorithms suddenly become a lot harder to solve when there is a base fee to take into account.

 You might also have figured another obvious disadvantage of the base fee : if each payment has a base fee, then splitting a big payment into multiple smaller ones to increase it's chances of success also quickly makes it uneconomical to split it too much, because tyou pay the base fee for each part that is sent..<br>
-LND nodes for example, used to have by default a non null base fee of 1 sat, so the problem was already quite widespread along the network.
+LND nodes, for example, used to have by default a non null base fee of 1 sat, so the problem was already quite widespread along the network.

 So out of Rene's research, came the suggestion that nodes should aim to set their base fee to 0, to encourage split payments as a way to increase payment's chance of success.
 At that time, the #zerobasefee hashtag went live.